-Nursing Of Adults Ii/Medical-Surgical Nursing Lecture Corequisite: Concurrent enrollment in NURS 058.
-Prerequisites: NURS 054 & NURS 055 and either PSYC 001, PSYC 002 or SOCS 022 with grades of "C" or better.
+NURS 060 5 Units Nursing of Adults II/Medical-Surgical Nursing Corequisite: Concurrent enrollment in NURS 058C.
+Prerequisite: NURS 054 & NURS 055 and either PSYC 001, PSYC 002 or SOCS 022 with grades of C or better.
+Course Advisory: Basic Computer navigation skills and frequent internet access is required.
 This course continues with the theory and practice of nursing necessary to assist the adult in meeting selected health care needs.
 Emphasis is placed on the patient experiencing health alterations related to nutritional deficits, the endocrine, renal/urinary, neurological and immune systems.
 The concepts of delegation, safety, communication, clinical decision-making, asepsis, pharmacology, legality, ethics, health education, and self-evaluation are integrated throughout the course.
 Issues related to culture, developmental level and sexuality are considered, as nursing care is individualized to the patient.
 Leadership and management concepts are introduced.
 Skill modules and clinical experiences are offered concurrently with theory.
 Five hours lecture, fifteen hours lab (8 week course).

-Psychiatric And Mental Health Nursing, Lecture Prerequisites: NURS 054 & NURS 055 and either PSYC 001, PYSC 002 or SOCS 022 with grades of 'C' or better.
+NURS 061 5 Units Psychiatric and Mental Health Nursing Prerequisite: NURS 054 & NURS 055 and either PSYC 001, PYSC 002 or SOCS 022 with grades of C or better.
+Course Advisory: Basic Computer navigation skills and frequent internet access is required.
 Theory and practice related to mental health and illness is studied.
 This includes the principles and practices of mental health nursing using the prevailing psychobiological theories of mental health and illness, interpersonal communication, group process, growth and development and sociocultural theories.
 The nursing process is emphasized as the student nurse maintains and promotes mental health and seeks to prevent mental illness.
-Clinical experience is provided concurrently with theory in acute psychiatric hospitals, longterm care facilities and community agencies.
+Clinical experience is provided concurrently with theory in acute psychiatric hospitals, long-term care facilities and community agencies.
 Opportunity is provided for working with children, adolescents and adults individually, as well as in groups.
 Internet access required.
 Five hours lecture, fifteen hours lab (8 week course).

-Advanced Medical Surgical and Community Nursing Corequisites: Concurrent enrollment in NURS 058.
-Prerequisites: NURS 060 and 061 with grades of 'C' or better.
-SCC minimum English and Math standards.
+NURS 063 7 Units Advanced Medical Surgical and Community Nursing Corequisite: Concurrent enrollment in NURS 058D.
+Prerequisite: NURS 060 and 061 with grades of C or better.
+Course Advisory: SCC minimum English and Math standards.
+Basic Computer navigation skills and frequent internet access is required.
 This course builds on the concepts introduced in previous nursing courses.
 Complex alterations in physiological processes are studied as they relate to multi-system Illnesses.
 This course requires students to develop and utilize critical thinking skills in working with patients across the lifespan in emergency, critical care, medical surgical units and the community.
 The clinical experience affords students the opportunity to apply theoretical knowledge, critical thinking skills (which are inherent to the nursing process), and psychomotor skills to a practical situation.
 The focus is to provide care to multiple patients across the lifespan who have complex multi-system illnesses and patients in the community.
 This course facilitates the student's entry into the profession of nursing.
 Legal and ethical responsibilities related to professional nursing practice are considered.
 Skill modules and clinical experience is offered concurrently with theory.
 Four hours lecture, sixteen hours lab (12 week course).